 Live queries are SurrealDB's way to push changes to a client.
-Running a LIVE SELECT opens a subscription sends notifications whenever matching records appear, change, or disappear, without needing to directly poll the database to do so.
+Running a LIVE SELECT opens a subscription that sends notifications whenever matching records appear, change, or disappear, without needing to directly poll the database to do so.

 That fits interactive UIs, dashboards, and small collaboration features.
 For replaying history or catching up a batch pipeline, use changefeeds and SHOW CHANGES instead.